Yarin78/morphy/morphy-cbh/docs/games.md

 Besides games, metadata about *guiding texts* are also stored in the same files.
 As the attentive user of ChessBase may have noticed, these guiding texts are mixed with the games, sharing the same id-space.
 The first byte of each record contains information if the record is a game or a text.
+For more information about textual content, see [Text](text.md).

 Games are referenced by their id; the first game/text has id 1.